workingDog/StixNeoLoader/README.md

 ### Dependencies and requirements

-Depends on the scala [ScalaStix](https://github.com/workingDog/scalastix) library (included in the "lib" directory).
+Depends on the scala [ScalaStix](https://github.com/workingDog/scalastix) library.

-Java 8 is required and Neo4j needs to be installed.
+Java 8 is required and Neo4j should be installed.

 ### Installation and packaging